CUTLER-H2020/draxis_gauge_visualization/README.md

 customized to visualize certain Key Performance Indicators in the form of a gauge diagram based on the following equation:

+(Average yearly concentration of parameter x for the year Y)/(Average yearly concentration of parameter x for the year Z)  ∙ 100

 The users can select years Y and Z through the plugin from drop-down lists.

 ## Version